Namena Lala

 Namena Lala (sometimes spelt Namenalala) is a volcanic islet in Fiji, an outlier to the northern island of Vanua Levu (off Wainunu Bay), 24 km away.
 Situated at 17.11° South and 179.10° East, it covers an area of 4 km2.
 Its maximum altitude is 105 m.
-The island is the site of the 0.44 km2 Moody's Namenalala Island resort and nature reserve.
+The island is the site of the 0.44 km2 Namenalala Island resort and nature reserve.

 A 52 ha area of the island is the Namenalala Important Bird Area.
 It supports a population of vulnerable Shy Ground-dove.
 The sea bird nesting colony and beach forest of the island contribute to its national significance as outlined in Fiji's Biodiversity Strategy and Action Plan.

+Cyclone Winston

+In February 2016, tropical Cyclone Winston hit Namena and caused huge damage to the island and its reef.
+However, the reef had recovered itself in a couple of years time.